Old Structures Inside and Out

 Mill in Cades Cove Tennessee Smokey Mountains National Park

 Cades Cove is an isolated valley located in the Tennessee section of the Great Smoky Mountains National Park.
 The cove holds some historical buildings and an excellent place for wildlife viewing.
 We went during early spring and tried to dodge in-between the rains to explore.

 Inside One of the Old Cabins Smokey Mountain NP

 Ventured out into the heavy wooded areas of the Great Smoky Mountains National Park trying to locate the old section of cabins on this visit.
 Our first attempt was unsuccessful.
 We stopped at a local country shop and the gentleman there knew exactly what I was wanting to see and drew us a map.

 The cabins met the wrecking ball the following week.
 We were successful, the heavy rains didn’t stop us, but the trees and rain took out our umbrella and we were a muddy mess.
-You can see my album with some of the Tennessee photograph, including some old cabins on Smugmug.
+See the entire posting from the day.

 Turret Spring House Rock Island State Park, TN